Conduct and Acceptable Use

 Liability for Personal Property

 Never leave personal items unattended.
-The Law Library assumes no responsibility for personal property lost or stolen on library premises.
+The Law Library assumes no responsibility for personal property lost, stolen, or damaged on library premises.

 In case of emergency, dial 911 and contact the main desk.